The following is a collection of Frequently Asked Questions by doctors working in Scotland, regarding Multi-Source Feedback.

 Because you are only required to do one MSF over a 5 year (revalidation) cycle, the WASP system was not configured to do MSF in continuous years.
 However, as with most things, we do have a workaround if this is a requirement for you.

-We just need to ensure you definitely have a copy of the recent MSF report, and then we will go into WASP and delete this MSF so that you can proceed with a fresh one.
+We just need to ensure you definitely have a copy of the most recent MSF report.
+Once confirmed we will go into WASP and delete this old MSF so that you can proceed with a fresh one.

 Not ideal but it's the next best thing.

 To check if you have a copy of your old MSF, either click on "MSF" from the menu, which should show you a list of your historical MSFs as downloaded from WASP; or navigate to your appraisal history and within each appraisal where the submitted forms 1-3 are archived.
 If the MSF was submitted it will be archived in one of your appraisals.